IND v AUS: Rohit Sharma on preparing for WTC final alongside IPL, Ashwin-Jadeja duo and Kohli’s ton

 On Kohli’s ton

 While Virat Kohli returned to scoring the big runs in white-ball cricket during Asia Cup last year, the Test century eluded him until the Ahmedabad Test.
-Rohit spoke about Kohli’s 186 against Australia, during which he broke his three-year drought of Test centuries after he scored his last one in November 2019 in Cape Town.
+Rohit spoke about Kohli’s 186 against Australia, during which he broke his three-year drought of Test centuries after he scored his last one against Bangladesh in a day-night game in India.

 “Look, he played more than 100 Tests, got so many hundreds, for a player like him, it’s a few innings here and there.
 We saw in white ball cricket, we saw in the Asia Cup, he scored that 100 and never looked back.
 I hope it will be the same with the red ball as well,” Rohit said.